ACE SF F-Series Singles Image Library

 The Beast Master was originally published in ACE Double D- 509 (1961) bound with Star Hunter.

-F-317 JAMES WHITE The Escape Orbit (cover by Jack Gaughan; 1965; listed as "complete novel")
+F-317 JAMES WHITE The Escape Orbit (cover and interior illustation by Jack Gaughan; 1965; listed as "Complete Novel")

-F-318 AUSTIN HALL The Spot of Life (1965; listed as "first book publication")
+F-318 AUSTIN HALL The Spot of Life (cover and interior illustation by Jack Gaughan; c.1932; 1964; listed as "First Book Publication")

 AUSTIN HALL (1883-1933) wrote mainly in the Western genre.
 His science fiction writings were mainly in pulps (Argosy, All-Story Weekly, and Weird Tales) and his most recognized (or berated) work is collaboration with Homer Eon Flint in "The Blind Spot" (c.
 1921 in Argosy, later published separately in 1951).
-He wrote an independent sequel "The Spot of Life" ( c.
+He wrote an independent sequel "The Spot of Life" (c.
 1921 in Argosy, later published separately in 1964).
 Note that my references supply two dates for the serialization.
 Anyone have copies of these magazine serials?

-F-319 EDMOND HAMILTON Crashing Suns (1965; listed as "first book publication")
+F-319 EDMOND HAMILTON Crashing Suns (1965; listed as "First Book Publication")

 F-319 (back cover)